Internet troll who threatened to kill JK Rowling and Rosie Duffield spared jail

 Glenn Mullen posted audio clips in Gaelic threatening to kill the Harry Potter author ‘with a big hammer’, Westminster Magistrates’ Court heard.

-An internet troll who posted “chilling” online messages threatening to kill Harry Potter author JK Rowling and former Labour MP Rosie Duffield has been spared jail.
+An internet troll who posted “chilling” online messages threatening to kill Harry Potter author JK Rowling and Rosie Duffield, who was an MP at the time, has been spared jail.

-Glenn Mullen, 31, uploaded audio clips in Gaelic threatening to kill Ms Rowling “with a big hammer” and said he was “going to see Rosie Duffield at the bar with a big gun”, Westminster Magistrates’ Court heard on Tuesday.
+Glenn Mullen, 31, of Clyde Road, Manchester, uploaded audio clips in Gaelic threatening to kill Ms Rowling “with a big hammer” and said he was “going to see Rosie Duffield at the bar with a big gun”, Westminster Magistrates’ Court heard on Tuesday.

 Mullen had been publicly identified as the poster of the audio clips by an online magazine shortly after they were posted on social media site X, formerly Twitter, in January 2023, the court was told.